What Is A Flexible Spending Account (FSA)?

 How Do I Get Money From My Account?

-Use your BASIC debit card to access your funds, or submit a completed, signed claim form (available from your employer or on this website) to NEO with a copy of the medical or dependent care receipt showing the charges and dates of service.
-For manual reimbursements, NEO will issue you a check or direct deposit (if offered by your employer) into your personal checking account, up to your annual election for medical care and up to the balance in your account for child care.
+Use your BASIC Debit Card to access your funds, or submit a completed, signed claim form (available from your employer or on this website) to BASIC NEO with a copy of the medical or dependent care receipt showing the charges and dates of service.
+For manual reimbursements, BASIC NEO will issue you a check or direct deposit (if offered by your employer) into your personal checking account, up to your annual election for medical care and up to the balance in your account for child care.
+Click here for more information.

 What Do I Need To Submit A Claim?